Nika Melia: Education and professional career

+Early political career (2013–2019)

 In 2013–14, he was the governor of Mtatsminda.
 In 2014, he was a candidate for Tbilisi mayor.
 Since 2015, he has been the deputy chairman and Acting Chairman of the Tbilisi branch of the United National Movement.
 In 2016–19, he was a member of the Parliament of Georgia of the ninth convocation by party list, election bloc: "United National Movement".
 During his time in Parliament he was a member of four parliamentary committees.
 In 2016–17, he was a member of the Finance and Budget Committee.
 From 18 to 25 November 2016, he was a member of the Committee on Procedural Issues and Rules.
 In 2016–17, he was the chairman of the parliamentary fraction "United National Movement".
 In 2017–19, he was a member of the Defense and Security Committee.
 In 2017–18, he was a member of the Health and Social Affairs Committee.

+2019 Protests and 2020 Elections

 Melia was one of the organizers of the 2019 Georgian protests, which ended with the attempt to storm the parliament building and subsequent violent dispersal of the protests by the special forces.
-In result, Melia was charged with organising or managing group violence or participating in it.
+In result, Melia was charged with organizing or managing group violence or participating in it.
 In June 2019, the court rejected prosecution motion for pre-trial detention and ordered Melia to post a bail, wear a monitoring bracelet and also to surrender his passport during the investigation.

 Melia was the only opposition candidate to take first place in the first round of the 2020 Georgian parliamentary election, but he boycotted and didn't participate in the second round.
 He rejected mandate in the parliament with 54 opposition members because of alleged election fraud.
 On 1 November 2020, Melia was one of the leaders of the opposition rally demanding repeat parliamentary elections.
 During the demonstration, Melia took off the monitoring bracelet, calling it "the symbol of injustice".
 In response, the court increased his bail.

 In December 2020, after the resignation of Grigol Vashadze, Melia was elected as the chairman of the United National Movement.